CasTruyers/cppProject/evaluation.md

 - a nice extra that you think that should deserve grading (stuff you put time in and is not rewarded by an item above) -> making .exe?

 ## Polymorphism
-- useful and correct inheritance -> no child class in this project
 - useful and correct multiple inheritance -> no child class in this project
 - correct base class -> no child class in this project
 - correct abstract base class -> no child class in this project
 - useful virtual function -> no child class in this project
 - useful proven (dynamic) polymorphism -> no child class in this project
 - correct protections -> no child class in this project
+- useful and correct object composition (explain why)
+-
 ## Too much work
 - everything in one or more self-made namespace(s)
 - correctly using const in almost all places (almost everywhere possible)